beartell/mbase/CONTRIBUTING.md

 They are not expected to expose a public API to the user so that the CMake library install rules won't be written for example applications except binary install rules.

-The example applications will be located in the `examples` directory, each with its own corresponding development branch.
+The example applications will be located under the `examples` directory, each with its own corresponding development branch.

-For instance, an example application named `test` will be found under `examples/test`.
+For instance, an example application named `test` will be found under the `examples/test` branch.
 All related content, including markdown documentation, will be housed within this directory.
 A dedicated development branch, `examples/test`, will also be created by the repository maintainers.
 Pull requests related to the `test` application should be submitted to this branch.

 ## Branch-based Development and Branches